After Helene, disabled folks and seniors still vulnerable and in need of water in WNC

 Disabled people are among the most vulnerable populations in a disaster.
 During Hurricane Katrina in 2005, wheelchair users were left behind in evacuations.

-In the initial days that Helene impacted Western North Carolina, many people were stuck without the ability to refrigerate their insulin or charge their oxygen tanks, or were unable to hike out or wield chainsaws as others did to free themselves from their homes.
-Even in the relatively well-resourced urban environment of Asheville for the past two weeks, many elderly and disabled people have been living without consistent access to power and water, a serious problem which is only now beginning to fade as non-potable water is trickling slowly back through the system, house by house.
+In the initial days after Tropical Storm Helene impacted Western North Carolina, many people were unable to refrigerate their insulin or charge their oxygen tanks or couldn’t hike out or use chainsaws as others did to free themselves from their homes.
+Even in the relatively well-resourced urban environment of Asheville for the past two weeks, many elderly and disabled people have been living without consistent access to power and water, a serious problem that is only now beginning to fade as nonpotable water is trickling slowly back through the system, house by house.

-Some of them are filling water up in massive totes from a group called Flush AVL, which operates out of Highlands Brewing.
+Some of them are filling water in massive totes from a group called Flush AVL, which operates out of Highland Brewing.

 In Aston Tower, an 11-story public housing complex, volunteers hauled buckets over dirty floors and under dim lights, crowding together into elevators.
 There, people needed help flushing almost every day.